realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

 ### Scopes <a name="scopes"></a>
 ###### scopes
 - No more "goto" statements, only subroutines and conditional branching were allowed.
+- "Scopes" define the visibility of variables and functions to other parts of the program.
+  - "Scopes" are also called:
+    - "code blocks"
+    - "blocks"
+    - "local"
+    - "inner"
+    - "nested"
+    - "enclosed"
+    - "contained"
+    - "limited"
+    - "restricted"
+    - "encapsulated"
+    - "private"
+    - "protected"
+    - "hidden"
+    - "isolated"

+    > JEEPERS CREEPERS!
+That's a lot of names for the same thing, people!

-- The concept of "scopes" (or "code blocks") to limit the use of "globally mutable" variables and visibility of functions.
+- The concept of "scopes" was introduced to limit the use of "globally mutable" variables and visibility of functions.
   - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables and functions to only the "scope" or "block" that they were defined in, and to limit the "side effects" of the program.
   - Scopes have names and can be nested inside other scopes, and the "local" variables and functions are only visible